conjurdemos/Accelerator-Ansible/README.md

    - MYSQL_DB_NAME - This is the name of the test database that Ansible will create.
 You can change it, or not.
    - WORKLOAD_ID - This is the name of the Conjur host identity that will be used by the Ansible plugin and Summon to retrieve the MySQL DBA credentials from Conjur.
 You can change it, or not.

 Unless you are experimenting, there is no need to edit anything else in the demo-vars.sh file.
+Doing so could easily break the demo.

 ## STEP TWO: Start Script
  - Run the start script with the command: ./start
  - The script performs the following:
    - Checks for all dependencies:
      - Environment variables are set
-     - Safe with MySQL Account and "Conjur Sync" user
+     - Safe with SAFE_NAME exits with "Conjur Sync" as member
+   - Creates MYSQL_ACCOUNT_NAME in SAFE_NAME with MYSQL_* property values
-   - Creates Conjur workload, grants access to delegation/consumsers group for Safe
+   - Creates Conjur workload, grants SAFE_NAME delegation/consumers group role
    - Provisions Ansible container with Conjur workload identity
-   - Provisions MySQL server container w/ username/password
+   - Provisions MySQL server container w/ root username/password
    - Execs into Ansible container

 ## Use-Case 1 - Ansible plugin